emleddin/Basic-Scripts/README.md

 #### Multiwfn ELF Passthrough Heatmap

 This is the same as the previous section, except that it creates an animated gif that follows a plane as it passes between two provided distances.
 It's helpful if you want to see the electronic density in pseudo-3D.

+#### Subclustering

+Provides a means by which a larger trajectory may be subdivided by established cluster assignments from `cpptraj`.
+Also produces a job script designed for use with a PBS scheduler.
+The primary function of this program is to more easily sift through large trajectories to narrow down the selection of frames by desired criteria.